Last update: 27.08.2019

 Where can I ride skutis from a technical perspective?

 Last but not least, skutis can be used in all non-extreme climates.
 This means our skutis are working with temperatures between -10 to plus 50 Celsius.
-The best battery performance can be achieved with a temperature of 25 Celsius though.
+The best battery performance can be achieved with a temperature between 18 and 25 Celsius though.
 Overall, the performance of the batteries will also depend on the average battery temperature.